jpsacha/ScalaInterpreterPane/README.md

 ### statement

 ScalaInterpreterPane is a Swing component for editing code in the Scala programming language and executing it in an interpreter.
 The editor component is based on [JSyntaxPane](http://code.google.com/p/jsyntaxpane/).
-ScalaInterpreterPane is (C)opyright 2010-2011 by Hanns Holger Rutz.
+ScalaInterpreterPane is (C)opyright 2010-2012 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Lesser General Public License](http://github.com/Sciss/ScalaInterpreterPane/blob/master/licenses/ScalaInterpreterPane-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ### requirements

 ScalaInterpreterPane currently compiles against Scala 2.9.1 and is build with xsbt (sbt 0.11).

+To use it in your own project, add the following to `build.sbt`:

+    resolvers += "Clojars Repository" at "http://clojars.org/repo"

+    libraryDependencies += "de.sciss" %% "scalainterpreterpane" % "0.18"

+There is also an `appbundle` target for sbt which creates a standalone OS X application, and the `assembly` target which creates a standalone jar in `targets`.

 ### creating an IntelliJ IDEA project